c3bottles/c3bottles/doc/DEVELOPMENT.md

     git clone https://github.com/c3bottles/c3bottles.git
     cd c3bottles
     make venv
-    yarn
+    pnpm
-    yarn build
+    pnpm build

-If you want to work on the Python code, a yarn task is available that starts the development webserver and reloads it on every change made to the code.
+If you want to work on the Python code, a pnpm task is available that starts the development webserver and reloads it on every change made to the code.
 Templates are not cached, so changes to templates are reflected as well:

-    yarn watch:py
+    pnpm watch:py

 Please note that the development server might crash and not come back automatically if you introduce an error that raises an unchecked exception.

 To work on the JavaScript code, a similar task is available:

-    yarn watch:js
+    pnpm watch:js

 Any changes to the JavaScript code in the `js/` directory will trigger a rebuild of all static JavasScript.
 You then just have to refresh the website